syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-legend.md

 ## Set the layout inclusion

-The following code snippet shows how to check if the legends are overlapping with the chart space or not.
+The following code snippet illustrates how to check if the legends are overlapping with the chart space or not.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}